Our god

 1. Posse Of Doom 2.
 Medicine Man 3.
 Why Is 4.
 Blood From A Stone 5.
 Who's To Blame 6.
 Wasted World 7.
 Games 8.
 Greasy Funk Chicken 9.
 Last Breath 10.
 Another Pretty Day

-At the first glimpse of the cover picture one could almost mistake Jersey Dogs for a typical glam band of the eighties.
+At the first glimpse of the cover picture one could almost mistake Jersey Dogs for a typical glam band of the 1980s.
 The title of Thrash Ranch is more accurate, as this album features a good dose of healthy speed/thrash metal with a guitar-driven sound that on the other hand appears somewhat restrained at times, as if the band were holding back a bit.
 Mostly the riffs are rather banal, but every now and then, like on Why Is and Who's To Blame, the result really hits the mark with some notably powerful riffs.
 Maybe the closest comparison could be Megadeth or Mortal Sin, as there is some similar attitude to be found in Jersey Dogs' rhythmic sound.
 As a whole, Thrash Ranch may not be the strongest thrash metal album around, but there are some fairly cool moments on it.

 JESTER BEAST - Poetical Freakscream